Cog-Creators/Red-DiscordBot/docs/update_red.rst

         If you're using PostgreSQL data backend, replace ``Red-DiscordBot`` in the second command with ``Red-DiscordBot[postgres]``
 #.
 If you're using **any** 3rd-party cogs:

     #.
-Start your bot with ``--load-cogs downloader`` flag, for example:
+Start your bot with ``--no-cogs --load-cogs downloader`` flags, for example:

         .. prompt:: batch

             :prompts: (redenv) C:\\>

-            redbot <your instance name> --load-cogs downloader
+            redbot <your instance name> --no-cogs --load-cogs downloader

     #.
 Wait for the bot to start.
     #.
 Run the ``[p]cog update`` command on Discord and wait for it to finish.